PlethoraVanBliss/Weather-service/README.md

 $ cd weather-forecast
 $ docker build -t development/weatherforecast:${package.json.version} .
 ```
 This will create the weatherforecast image and pull in the necessary dependencies.
-Be sure to swap out `${package.json.version}` with the actual version of weatherforecast.
+Be sure to swap out `${package.json.version}` with the actual version of weather forecast.service